Stamps Scholarship: National Convention

 The Stamps Scholars Program sponsors a national convention every two years to encourage collaboration and connection among Stamps Scholars.
 The conventions offer Stamps Scholars the opportunity to hear from speakers, participate in discussions on a variety of topics, explore the host city's cultural atmosphere and perform in or watch a talent show featuring performances by Stamps Scholars.

 Networking

 A major benefit of the Stamps Scholarship is access to a national network of Scholars and alumni who are eager to connect.
 Scholars have the option to be included in an online, searchable directory, where they can post their career interests and information in order to connect with other like-minded individuals.
 They also have access to private LinkedIn and Facebook groups to enhance their professional opportunities.

 Criteria and Eligibility

 The Stamps Scholarship is entirely merit-based and does not consider financial need.
 The Stamps Scholars Program and the partner schools consider academic merit, leadership potential, and character.

 Awards

 Stamps Scholars are among the recipients of other prestigious national and international awards, including the Rhodes, Marshall, Truman, and Fulbright.
-In 2019, 4 of the 32 American Rhodes Scholars were Stamps Scholars.
+In 2019, 4 of the 32 American Rhodes Scholars were Stamps Scholars, and, in 2023, 5 of the 51 Marshall Scholars were Stamps Scholars.

-Partner Schools
+Partner schools

 Schools with a Stamps Scholarship include: